mikaellum/mikaellum/README.md

 ![Sweep](Speech.png)

-# Thank you for reading This Far!
+# Thank you for reading This!